Contents

 Research Keywords: Innate immunity, complement, pregnancy, cancer, neuroinflammation, infection, allergy

 The complement system is considered crucial for maintaining cellular integrity and tissue homeostasis, acting as pattern recognition receptors (PRRs) and providing protection from pathogens and self-derived components.
-It is a tightly regulated cascade monitored by surface bound molecules and soluble proteins present in plasma and other biological fluids, which interact with each other connecting both innate and adaptive immunity.
-The split components of complement system act as potent anaphylatoxins, which are capable of recruiting immune cells that secrete a range of cytokines and chemokines, providing an effective anti-microbial defence system, clearing immune complex and also triggering an inflammatory response.
+It is a tightly regulated cascade, monitored by surface-bound molecules and soluble proteins present in plasma and other biological fluids, which interact with each other, connecting both innate and adaptive immunity.
+The split components of the complement system act as potent anaphylatoxins, which are capable of recruiting immune cells that secrete a range of cytokines and chemokines, providing an effective anti-microbial defence system, clearing immune complexes, and also triggering an inflammatory response.

 Keywords: The complement system, diseases pathology and therapies, innate and adaptive immunity